Chris-J-Patrick/Detailing-Website-React/README.md

 - **Objective**: Ensure that the webhooks from Acuity Scheduling are correctly capturing data and updating it in the MongoDB database.
 - **Details**: Verify that data such as email addresses and purchase amounts from bookings are accurately captured and stored.
-- **Steps**:
-  - Review webhook responses to ensure they contain the required data.
-  - Create tests to simulate various booking scenarios to check data consistency.
-  - Debug any issues found during testing to ensure reliable data handling.

 ### Maintain Code and Documentation Quality

 - **Objective**: Keep the project's codebase and documentation clear and up-to-date.
 - **Steps**:
   - Regularly review and refactor code for clarity and efficiency.
-  - Update documentation to match the current project structure and functionalities.
-  - Utilize peer reviews to improve coding practices and discover potential issues early.

 ### Adjust Global CSS File to Remove Redundant CSS Files and Classes

 - **Objective**: Streamline CSS to improve maintainability and performance.
-- **Steps**:
-  - Review and list all current CSS files and classes.
-  - Remove unused or redundant styles.
-  - Update `index.css` and ensure functionality remains intact.
-  - Test for visual consistency and document the changes.

 ## Frontend